 MEMBERSHIP MEETINGS

 Meetings.
-AUSTIN EMERGENCY NURSES INC shall conduct at least four (4) business meetings per year and these meetings shall be held at such time and place as determined by the AUSTIN EMERGENCY NURSES INC Board of Directors.
+AUSTIN ENA shall conduct at least four (4) business meetings per year and these meetings shall be held at such time and place as determined by the AUSTIN ENA Board of Directors.

 Special Meetings.
-Special meetings of AUSTIN EMERGENCY NURSES INC may be called at the request of the President, a majority of AUSTIN EMERGENCY NURSES INC Board of Directors, or at the written request of (5%) of AUSTIN EMERGENCY NURSES INC voting members.
-The time and place for holding special meetings shall be determined by the AUSTIN EMERGENCY NURSES INC Board of Directors.
+Special meetings of AUSTIN ENA may be called at the request of the President, a majority of AUSTIN ENA Board of Directors, or at the written request of (5%) of AUSTIN ENA voting members.
+The time and place for holding special meetings shall be determined by the AUSTIN ENA Board of Directors.

 Education, Social and other Meetings and Functions.
-AUSTIN EMERGENCY NURSES INC shall hold such educational, social and other meetings and functions as may be determined by the AUSTIN EMERGENCY NURSES INC Board of Directors.
+AUSTIN ENA shall hold such educational, social and other meetings and functions as may be determined by the AUSTIN ENA Board of Directors.

 Notice.
 Notice stating the place, day, and hour of the meeting and, in the case of a special meeting, the purpose or purposes for which the meeting is called, shall be delivered not less than five (5) days prior to the date of such meeting, unless otherwise required by applicable law.

 Quorum.
-A quorum shall consist of a majority of the sum of the Board of Directors and AUSTIN EMERGENCY NURSES INC members present at any duly called meeting of the voting members, provided that if less than a quorum is present, a majority of the voting members present may adjourn the meeting to another time without further notice.
+A quorum shall consist of a majority of the sum of the Board of Directors and AUSTIN ENA members present at any duly called meeting of the voting members, provided that if less than a quorum is present, a majority of the voting members present may adjourn the meeting to another time without further notice.

 Manner of Acting.
 The act of a majority or more of the voting members present at a duly called meeting at which a quorum is present shall be the act of the members, unless the act of a greater number is required by law, the Articles of Incorporation, or these bylaws.

 Rules of Order.
-Generally accepted parliamentary authorities (such as Robert’s Rules of Order) may instruct AUSTIN EMERGENCY NURSES INC in all applicable situations insofar as they are not inconsistent with these bylaws, applicable law, or any rule or regulation of National ENA or the Texas ENA State Council.
+Generally accepted parliamentary authorities (such as Robert’s Rules of Order) may instruct AUSTIN ENA in all applicable situations insofar as they are not inconsistent with these bylaws, applicable law, or any rule or regulation of National ENA or the Texas ENA State Council.

 Electronic Communications.
 Member meetings may be held via telephone conference call, similar form of telecommunications, or any technology available which would permit all participants to simultaneously communicate and effectively participate.

 Voting.
 Voting on any matter before the voting members shall be permitted to the full extent allowed by Texas law (e.g., the not-for-profit corporation act or similar law governing the operation of not-for-profit corporations in the Texas ENA State Council’s state of incorporation) (“Law”).
-A vote may only be called by AUSTIN EMERGENCY NURSES INC Board of Directors.
+A vote may only be called by AUSTIN ENA Board of Directors.

-Each Board member will have one (1) vote and each voting AUSTIN EMERGENCY NURSES INC member attending any meeting where a vote is taken will have one (1) vote.
+Each Board member will have one (1) vote and each voting AUSTIN ENA member attending any meeting where a vote is taken will have one (1) vote.

 Section 10.
 Minutes.
-AUSTIN EMERGENCY NURSES INC will maintain minutes of all meetings of the Voting Members and provide copies of those minutes to Texas ENA State Council and/or National ENA upon request.
+AUSTIN ENA will maintain minutes of all meetings of the Voting Members and provide copies of those minutes to Texas ENA State Council and/or National ENA upon request.

 ARTICLE V

-AUSTIN EMERGENCY NURSES INC BOARD OF DIRECTORS
+AUSTIN ENA BOARD OF DIRECTORS